AbelGet/Rainbow-Song/README.md

 A song about rainbows

-the song is a happy song
+the song is a happy song!!!